-First, I was wiser becoming a father at 43 than I would have been at 23.
-I shudder to think what kind of parent I would have been in my early twenties.
-Next, the Tao Te Ching and Buddha’s Four Noble Truths helped reinforce and/or further inform parenting wisdom.
-Finally, I had lived in various developing countries, which helped me keep perspective.
-I could easily avoid cultural myopia.
+First, I was wiser becoming a father in my 40’s than I would have been in my 20’s.
+Next, the Tao Te Ching and Buddha’s Four Noble Truths helped reinforce and further inform my parenting wisdom.
+Finally, I had lived for years in developing countries, which helped me keep perspective.
+I could more easily avoid cultural myopia.

-A few weeks ago my 70th birthday struck.
-Coincidently, I received the happy gift of being personally thanked for my Taoist views on parenting.
+A few weeks ago, I turned seventy.
+Coincidently, I received the gift of being personally thanked for my Taoist views on parenting.
 I’ll take this opportunity to re-post these views.
 It is rather long, but a lot shorter than the book I could write on this subject! 😉

 Also by coincidence, NPR had a short audio book-review on The Secrets Of Happy Families.
-Google: Control The Chaos With ‘Secrets Of Happy Families’.
-These few quotes stood out as particularly true, at least according to my experience:
+Google [Control The Chaos With ‘Secrets Of Happy Families’ NPR].
+These excerpts stood out as particularly true, at least according to my experience:

-“Parents are in this straitjacket almost that the only ideas we can implement in our homes have to come from what I call from the family improvement industry – right – shrinks and self-help gurus and family experts.
+“Parents are in this straitjacket almost that the only ideas we can implement in our homes have to come from what I call from the family improvement industry… shrinks, self-help gurus, and family experts.
 And to be honest, I found their ideas stale.
 Like, I kept hearing the same things over and over again.

 A Guide to Taoist Parenting

 When my old friend Andy first started coming around our family, he was struck by how bright and well behaved our boys were, and by the absence of any apparent discord in our family.
-He thought that if I could detail how I achieved that, we could use the technique to help other families or children in group home situations find harmony.
+He thought that if I could detail how I achieved that, we could use the technique to help other families or children in group home situations.